On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

 \begin{theorem} \textsc{Dominating Set} can be solved in time $2^{\Oh(\ell^2)}\cdot n^{\Oh(1)}$ for connected chordal graphs with leafage at most $\ell$. \end{theorem}

 \begin{proof} Let $(G,k)$ be an instance of \textsc{Dominating Set} where $G$ is a connected chordal graph.

 We use the algorithm of Habib and Stacho~\cite{HabibS09} to compute its leafage $\ell(G)$.
 If $\ell(G)>\ell$, we stop and return a no-answer.
 Otherwise, we consider the clique tree $T'$ of $G$ constructed by the algorithm.
+If $|T|=1$, then $G$ is a complete graph and \textsc{Dominating Set} has a straightforward solution.
+Let $\|T\|\geq 1$, that is, $\ell(G)\geq 2$.
 We construct the tree $T$ from $T'$ by \emph{dissolving} nodes of degree two, that is, for a node $x$ of degree two with the neighbors $y$ and $z$, we delete $x$ and make $y$ and $z$ adjacent.
-Observe that since $T$ is a tree with at most $\ell$ leaves that has no node of degree two, $|V(T)|\leq 2\ell-2$.
+Observe that since $T$ is a tree with at most $\ell$ leaves that has no node of degree two, $|T|\leq 2\ell-2$.
 We have that $G$ is a $T$-graph.
 Note also that the algorithm of Habib and Stacho~\cite{HabibS09} gives us a $T$-representation $\mathcal{M}=\{M_v\}_{v\in V(G)}$ where $M_v\in V(T')$ for $v\in V(G)$.